 Freezing Fresh Asparagus is one of the best ways to store it.
 All you have to do is blanch your asparagus in boiling water, cool it in an ice bath, then freeze!

-The week before we moved Bountiful Baskets (a food co-op group and I participate in sometimes) had a great deal on asparagus - 28 pounds for $27.
+A few weeks ago.
+Bountiful Baskets (a food co-op group and I participate in sometimes) had a great deal on asparagus - 28 pounds for $27.
 I split the case with a friend, gave a few pounds away, and ended up with around 10 pounds of fresh tender asparagus to use myself.
-I knew I would only cook and eat a few pounds during pre-moving week so I opted to freeze the rest.
+I knew I would only cook and eat a few pounds during the pre-moving week so I opted to freeze the rest.

 1. Select young and slender asparagus (think no larger than a pencil if you can!).
 If your asparagus varies widely in size then sort them into groups according to how thick they are.

 2. Cut the tough ends off.
 (You can tell how far to cut by holding one spear up and bending it near the bottom until the woody end snaps off.
 Use that woody end as a guide on how much to cut off of the rest.
 I tend to cut around 2 inches off the bottom.)

 4. Working in batches place the asparagus in boiling water.
 Blanch small spears for 1 ½ minutes, medium spears for 2 minutes, and large spears for 3 minutes.

 5. Place the blanched asparagus in a bowl of ice water.